 - permitted reporting of information to a credit reporting body; or

 - in connection with what We reasonably believe is a serious credit infringement that you may have committed; or

 - for a use prescribed by a court, or tribunal, or regulations.

-We may disclose this information to:
+We will disclose this information to:

 - credit bodies;

-- a company related to us;
+- a company related to Us;

-- the external dispute resolution scheme we subscribe to; or
+- the external dispute resolution scheme We subscribe to; or

 - as authorised under Australian law, regulation, court or tribunal.

 In accordance with Section 21N of the Privacy Act, We may disclose information to an approved entity seeking participation in an assignment of your debt, or purchase of Our business.
 Should the transaction proceed, you will be informed in writing, in accordance with Obligation 13 in the Credit Reporting Privacy Code and all Our rights will be transferred to the acquirer, in accordance with Section 6K of the Privacy Act.